NHSDigital/dtos-cohort-manager/docs/user-guides/Git_branching-strategies.md

 Due to its branch complexity, Git Flow can be more difficult to manage and may require more overhead in terms of branch management and merging.

-In Cohort Manager, we would also need to consider how Git Flow would fit in with our current CI/CD pipeline, particularly on how container images are built annd the ability to push unmerged changes to Azure via the DevTest workflow, and whether accomodating these factors would require significant changes to our existing processes.
+In Cohort Manager, we would also need to consider how Git Flow would fit in with our current CI/CD pipeline, particularly on how container images are built and the ability to push un-merged changes to Azure via the DevTest workflow, and whether accommodating these factors would require significant changes to our existing processes.

 ## Potential Alternative: GitHub Flow with Release Branches